 It took many years before I made any money as a writer.
-And what works then is different now.
-Right now it’s easier than ever.
+And what worked then is different now.

-But the rules changed every 3 or 4 years and they will change again.
+The rules change every three or four years and they will change again.
 Just like they change with everything in life.

 By the way, that first novel, and the four that came after it, and the 50 short stories that came after it, never got published.